carltonj2000/hawaii/README.md

 To Do

 - generalize script `do:pics` to `dl:pics` to setup pics locally
+  - make sure we only transfer used files
-- add Kaluahine Falls at Waipi'o valley beach and Hiilawe Falls
+- add two step beach text

 In order to release this site to Digital Ocean do the following.